Jana1872001/reading/Chapter3/sec1.md

 3. **Instance variables** are used **to store the state of an object**.
 These are the values that need to be accessed by multiple methods.
 4. **Class variables** are used to store values that should be shared by all the objects of a class.

+## * A local variable takes precedence over an instance variable defined in the class with the same names.